 Medieval coins from England on the other hand, show more consistency.
 This is probably due to the different mints that were used; during that time England had more than 200 mints for manufacturing coins.

-In the 1500s the screw press was used to produce coins, but by the industrial revolution, the coin press was used to manufacture coins.
+In the 1500s the screw press was used to produce coins, but by the industrial revolution, the coin press was used to manufacture them instead.

 How Coins are Made Today – The 5 Stages